 Can Dogs Get Throat Infections?

 Just like people, dogs can most definitely get throat infections from viruses or bacteria.
-It causes our pet pooches just as much discomfort too.
+This illness causes our pet pooches much discomfort, too.
 It's pretty unlikely that your throat infection could jump over to your pupper, though.
 Most viruses are species-specific, but if you're worried, talk to your vet.
 Unfortunately for our four-legged friends, a throat infection can also be the sign of a more serious illness.
 So if your dog is showing signs of a throat infection, don't write it off as no big deal.

 Does My Dog Have a Throat Infection?

 This issue comes with a whole bunch of signs, making it pretty easy to spot.
 It's always best to let a vet make the final call, though, just in case a more serious problem is present.

 If your pup's throat is infected, the tonsils will swell and swallowing will become difficult.
 You may notice lots of extra drool, and your pooch may even throw up.
 Some infections also come with a fever and a dry cough.

 Bacteria, viruses, foreign objects, and even cancer can be behind your fur-baby’s sore throat.
 Other health problems can actually change the composition of your dog's saliva, which can then turn into a throat infection.

 Because there are lots of different problems that lead to throat infections in dogs, your vet will probably want to run a few different tests to pinpoint your pup's issue.
 Blood tests, x-rays, cultures, and exploration of the throat with a little camera may all be used to figure out what's wrong with your four-legged friend.

 If you'd like to learn more about throat infections in our canine friends, check out: Pharyngitis in Dogs.